symfony/symfony-docs/book/part12.rst

-*P.S.:* If there is enough interest (leave a comment on this post), I might write some more articles on specific topics (using a configuration file for routing, using HttpKernel debugging tools, using the build-in client to simulate a browser are some of the topics that come to my mind for instance).
+*P.S.:* If there is enough interest (leave a comment on this post), I might write some more articles on specific topics (using a configuration file for routing, using HttpKernel debugging tools, using the built-in client to simulate a browser are some of the topics that come to my mind for instance).

 .. _`Pimple`:      https://github.com/fabpot/Pimple